TheRoniOne/Cleaner.jl/docs/src/man/first_steps.md

 # First steps

 ## Installation
-Installing the latest stable version of Cleaner is as simple as using
+Installing the latest stable version of Cleaner is as simple as using:
 ```julia
 import Pkg
 Pkg.add("Cleaner")
 ```

-After installation has finished, you just need to call `using Cleaner` to get all `Cleaner` functionalities in your current namespace
+After installation has finished, you just need to call `using Cleaner` to get all `Cleaner` functionalities in your current namespace.

 ## About the CleanTable type
 A CleanTable is meant to represent data in a tabular format, being column based by design, while also being the type where all `Cleaner` functions do their work.